Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 /skill-creator

-If you have tasks you'd like to make more efficient in your daily work, try turning them into skills.
+If you have tasks in your daily work that you'd like to make more efficient, try creating a skill for them.

 Conclusion